RECIPE | a foolproof rhubarb cake by Claire Thomson

 Food and making things with my hands is still very much getting me through lockdown - and so, I'm sharing another recipe from one of my favourite cooks and authors.

 My dear friend kindly left a bundle of rhubarb from her garden on our doorstep and it was destined for cake!
-A while ago I had earmarked a recipe by Claire Thompson (aka the 5'oclock apron) for an upside-down rhubarb cake and upon baking, it was simple, foolproof and absolutely delicious I feel compelled to share!
+A while ago I had earmarked a recipe by Claire Thomson (aka the 5'oclock apron) for an upside-down rhubarb cake and upon baking, it was simple, foolproof and absolutely delicious I feel compelled to share!

 Just a note on Claire, while I'm writing - she is a fantastic cook, clearly with a natural ability for flavours and technique.
 Her food is often using up leftovers, or ingredients you'll find in your cupboard with a focus on family meals (she has three girls), but delicious ones, without compromise.
 Her books are the ones I have found myself turning to over and over throughout these last few weeks while we try to use everything we can and limit shopping trips, it's opened my mind to a new way of cooking.
 I've discovered recipes I will treasure and use in some form or another for years to come no doubt.
 She has a number of cookery books, but you can follow her on Instagram where she is generous with her recipes, sharing something most days - if she isn't on your radar already, she should be!